sohsoh5/tableuploader/README.md

 ## Instructions

 - Procure a properly scoped token, add it to the api key field.
 - Select any number of files via the file selection button.
 The file should have the service id in the name, followed by _tables.txt.
+Ex.
+23123151_tables.txt
 - Enter a single table to delete
 - Check box for version activation if one is created and it is desired.
 - Click upload files and wait a few seconds for it to complete.